 Closing.
 The final paragraph varies depending on whether enforcement action is involved.
 (Appendices A-D refer to sample letters in ADAMS.)
 The signature of the appropriate NRC official is followed by the docket number(s), license number(s) if any, enclosures, and distribution list.

 Concurrence.
-The Cover Letter should include concurrence from all contributing inspectors
+The Cover Letter should include concurrence from all contributing inspectors, the NRO Office of Enforcement coordinator, and the responsible Vendor Inspection COE Branch Chief.

 Notice of Violation (NOV).
 An NOV is the official notification of a failure to meet regulatory requirements.
 The NOV should be an enclosure to the cover letter.
 NOVs are typically issued to vendors, applicants, or licensees with the associated inspection report.
 However, in cases such as escalated enforcement, NOVs may be sent after the report with a separate cover letter.